-On July 18, 2011, Dr. F. told me I had a 5 centimeter tumor in my cerebellum (and hydrocephalus) and I began this blog the next day.
+On July 18, 2011, one of my doctors told me I had a 5 centimeter tumor in my cerebellum (and hydrocephalus) and I began this blog the next day.
 I was then 39 years old and this blog chronicles my experiences on a road NEVER imagined.

 - July 18, 2011 – diagnosis of tumor